 The performance targets established for the officers of the Company vary in accordance with their respective attributions and performance areas (individual targets), and some executives have targets directly related to the generation of value for the Company on the short, medium and long term.
-Among such targets, those related to the strengthening of the reputation of the Company before stakeholders and to the evolution of sustainability indices on the safety, people and management, maintenance, quality, logistics and environment pillars stand out.
+Among such targets, those related to the strengthening of the reputation of the Company before stakeholders and to the evolution of sustainability indices including environmental, social and governance (ESG) aspects on the safety, people and management, maintenance, quality, logistics and environment pillars stand out.

 The performance of the Company also impacts the referred variable compensation.
-In such case, the targets take into consideration the achievement, by the Company, of EBITDA, topline and market share (entity's targets) indices, the composition of which ensures the solid and continuous evolution of the businesses of the Company, aiming at the continuity of the company.
+In such case, the targets take into consideration the achievement, by the Company, of indexes for net revenue, EBITDA and cash generation(entity's targets), the composition of which ensures the solid and continuous evolution of the businesses of the Company, aiming at the continuity of the company.
 Thus, the variable compensation shall only be granted to the executive if both his/her individual targets and the entity's targets are achieved, causing the variable compensation of the officers to be linked, in a clear manner, to the sustainable growth and to the long-term value creation.